The 10 Whitest Cities In West Virginia For 2025

 Summary: White Populations Across West Virginia

-Measuring the locations with the highest percentage of white people, this list provides accurate information on the whitest places in West Virginia according to the most recent data.
+We measured the locations with the highest percentage of white people in West Virginia.
+According to the most recent data, this list provides accurate information on the whitest places in West Virginia.

 If you’re curious enough, here are the least White places in West Virginia: